 - Training on heating controls, Airing cupboard and radiator installation practices

-- Training in all areas of domestic gas and gas safety
+- Training in all areas of domestic gas safety

 - Cutting and measuring copper tube accurately